The Case for

 The skepticism about AI-built code is fair.
-Vibe coding ships fast and breaks just as quickly.
-Quality degrades.
-Tests get skipped.
-Conventions drift.
+Vibe coding ships fast and breaks just as fast.

-GAIA is the discipline.
-Built into the project so Claude has to follow it.
+GAIA replaces the hope with enforcement.
+Built into the project, so Claude has to follow it.

 What is actually breaking

 If you’ve used Claude on a real project, you’ve seen it happen.
 Working code rewritten.
 Features hallucinated.
-Tests never written.
+Tests never run.
 The failures are not random.
 They have shapes.

 - 01/Failure mode